 When you return home, do the following to help ensure a smooth recovery:

-- Avoid lifting heavy objects for two weeks.
+- Avoid lifting heavy objects for 2 weeks.

-- Do not drive or have sex until your doctor says it is okay.
+- Do have sex until your doctor says it is okay.

 - Follow all your doctor's instructions.